 - First, you have to prepare the mole.
-Roast the tomatoes and blended with a liquid, it can be vegetable broth or water and the mole paste.
-Add this sauce to a small saucepan or pan and leave it there until it comes to a boil.
-Then lower the heat and move from time to time so that it does not stick or burn.
+Roast the tomatoes and blend with a liquid; it can be vegetable broth or water and mole paste.
+Add this sauce to a small saucepan or pan and leave it until it comes to a boil.
+Then lower the heat and move it from time to time so it does not stick or burn.

 - Prepare the plantain.
 To prepare the vegan filling of the mole enchiladas, you have to cook the banana with water and salt.
 When it is ready, peel it, mash it and make it a puree.

 - Filling.
 The tortillas are filled with one or two tablespoons of plantain puree and rolled or folded in half.
-When you have them ready you can either put them on a large platter or serve them on individual plates.
+When ready, you can put them on a large platter or serve them on individual plates.

 - Finishing up the enchiladas.
-After you have your enchiladas done you bathed them with mole sauce, sprinkle with toasted sesame seeds and a sliced avocado, and red onion slices.
+After you have your enchiladas done, you bathed them with mole sauce, sprinkled with toasted sesame seeds and sliced avocado, and red onion slices.

 HOW AND WHEN TO SERVE THE ENMOLADAS?

 These enmoladas can be lunch, breakfast, or dinner.
 When I do them for breakfast, I serve them on their own.
 If I serve them for a dinner, I serve them with brown rice and refried beans.
 And if I make them for lunch, I serve them with a light salad with cilantro dressing.
-Maybe to start on a healthier note, I will do fresh fruit or green juice.
+Maybe to start healthier, I will do fresh fruit or green juice.

 Other recipes that you may like: